nguyentimmy/Defender-XDR-Endpoint-Security/README.md

 | **Response** | Immediate, often auto-response | Review, tune, and pivot |
 | **Examples** | Break-glass account use, sign-in from IOC, credential file exfil to malicious IP | Suspicious PowerShell scoring, LOLBin abuse, HTTP+Tor download correlation |

-Detection rules pinpoints the activitiy, — they demand attention the moment they fire.
+- Detection rules pinpoints the activity, — they demand attention the moment they fire.
-Threat hunts finds the noisier activitiy, but a proactive approach of finding what automation misses and siganture that may go undetected.
+- Threat hunts finds the noisier activity, but a proactive approach of finding what automation misses and siganture that may go undetected.

 ---